Judy (film): Plot

-In the 1930s, 16-year-old child actress Judy Garland is told by Metro-Goldwyn-Mayer studio head, Louis B. Mayer on the set of The Wizard of Oz, that she has a gift other girls do not.
-Her talent at singing is nearly unmatched while she is able to surpass the success of Shirley Temple as a Hollywood child star.
-As Judy's career takes off, a ruthless studio minder forces Judy to take amphetamines against her will, once such instance occurs during her date with Mickey Rooney.
-Judy is even denied permission for her to sleep due to the demanding schedule.
+In 1939, 16-year-old Judy Garland is told by Metro-Goldwyn-Mayer studio head Louis B. Mayer on the set of The Wizard of Oz, that she has a gift other girls do not.
+Her singing talent is nearly unmatched while she is able to surpass the success of Shirley Temple as a Hollywood child star.
+As her career takes off, Judy is forced by a ruthless studio minder to take amphetamines against her will; one such instance occurs during her date with Mickey Rooney.
+She is even denied permission to sleep due to the demanding schedule.
 Responding to Judy's criticisms, Mayer explains that she is exhausted by her working hours; even using emotional and physical intimidation to keep her in line.

 In her forties, Judy has been performing with Lorna and Joey, her two children from her marriage to Sidney Luft, her third husband.
 Later, the trio try to check into their hotel but are turned away for previous nonpayment.
-Because of this, Judy is forced to return home to Luft, who has since divorced her.
+Because of this, Judy is forced to return home to Sidney, who has since divorced her.

-At a party, Judy meets Mickey Deans, a nightclub owner, and they become friends.
-In 1968, Judy is told by her agent of England being free to host her upcoming performances, but that the US reception to her has cooled due to her performance unreliability and moodiness.
-She decides to embark for there, leaving Lorna and Joey with Luft, which is difficult for her.
+At a party, Judy meets nightclub owner Mickey Deans, and they become friends.
+In 1968, she is told by her agent of England being free to host her upcoming performances, but that the U.S. reception to her has cooled due to her performance unreliability and moodiness.
+She decides to embark for there, leaving Lorna and Joey with Sidney, which is difficult for her.

 While in England, substance abuse keeps Judy from performing reliably.
 She is late to her London premiere and assistants are called upon to check on her health and fix her make-up.
 The fans are enthusiastic and her performance is excellent.
 During the show, she starts to sing the "Clang, clang, clang..." lyrics to "The Trolley Song" to loud applause.